Continuing Legal Education Seminar on GPL Enforcement and Legal Ethics

 The Free Software Foundation's (FSF) Seminar on GPL Enforcement and Legal Ethics will be held on Wednesday, October 16th at Raleigh Convention Center, Raleigh, NC.
 Attendees of the full day seminar will learn about copyleft and other important concepts in the GNU family of licenses, best practices in the free software licensing enforcement process, ethical considerations important to any lawyer working with clients involved in free software, and other current topics in free software licensing.
 We invite legal professionals, law students, free software developers, and anyone interested in licensing and compliance topics to join.
 While registration is open to the public, this seminar is a special opportunity for legal professionals and law students who can potentially earn continuing legal education (CLE) credits for participating (approval pending).

-The program will be available here shortly.
 Sign-ups and details on financial aid options available to all lawyers can be found on the seminar registration page.

 The sessions will be led by experts and respected leaders in the free software community, including: